Menu

 Take Your Man To The Doctor - He'll Live To Love You Longer!

-On September 26, SUNY Downstate Medical Center's University Hospital of Brooklyn joined Borough President Marty Markowitz, Deputy Borough President Yvonne Graham, and a dozen other Brooklyn hospitals and health care providers to kick off “Take Your Man to the Doctor Week - He'll Live to Love You Longer.”
+On September 26, SUNY Downstate Health Sciences University's University Hospital at Downstate joined Borough President Marty Markowitz, Deputy Borough President Yvonne Graham, and a dozen other Brooklyn hospitals and health care providers to kick off “Take Your Man to the Doctor Week - He'll Live to Love You Longer.”

 SUNY Downstate President John C. LaRosa, M.D., said, “This is an excellent opportunity for men to get basic health screenings that might save their lives, and for those nearest and dearest to them to urge that they do.”